Leadership

 Shankaran is a technical lead manager for Network Platform Security at Meta leading efforts on Confidential Computing and platform Security.
 He has developed a platform for confidential computing and is also working on multiple areas from Platform root of trust, Intrusion Detection, to Anti-DDoS protection in Meta.
 Shankaran has over 15 years of experience in security.
 Prior to Meta, Shankaran worked at Netskope and Juniper Networks.
 At Netskope, he was the architect for deep application packet inspection engine powering inline CASB and worked on multiple data plane solutions from Data Leakage Prevention to Network Security.
 He has worked on SSL VPN and Mobile Security at Juniper Networks.

-Premier Member Representative To The Governing Board
+Premier Member Representative

 Technical Advisory Council Chair